 Hours and Fees

-The exhibit is open daily from 7 am - 10 pm.
+Open daily from 7 am - 10 pm, year round

 Admission is FREE.